Home

 AI's Role

-AI tools predict maintenance issues based on sensor data, schedule preventive tasks, and prioritize cleaning orders based on check-out patterns.
-They also analyze energy use, recommending settings to reduce waste without compromising comfort.
+AI tools predict maintenance issues from sensor data, schedule preventive tasks, and order cleaning around check-out patterns.
+They also analyse energy use and suggest settings that cut waste without making rooms uncomfortable.

 Operational Impact